-2021-001.
+2022-001.
 An adequate system of internal control over payroll procedures should be implemented.
-Repeat Finding Yes Criteria An effective system of internal control over the county payroll should include an adequate segregation of duties.
-Condition As reported in the prior seven years' audit reports, inadequate controls exist in the payroll function.
-One employee has control over the authorization, recordkeeping, and custody of payroll transactions.
+Repeat Finding Yes Criteria An effective system of internal controls should include an adequate segregation of duties.
+Condition As reported in the prior eight years' audit reports, inadequate controls exist in the payroll function.
+One employee has control over the authorization, recordkeeping and custody of payroll transactions.
 Cause The County lacked the necessary controls over payroll procedures.
 Effect Without proper controls, inaccurate payroll checks could be processed.
-Recommendation The Board of Supervisors should hire additional personnel, if feasible, to allow for adequate segregation of duties over payroll procedures.
-Views of Responsible Official(s) l will comply.
+Recommendation The Board of Supervisors should hire additional personnel to allow for adequate segregation of duties over payroll procedures.
+Views of Responsible Official(s) Over the years, we have implemented new procedures such as: each department head authorizes their own payroll, the chancery clerk reviews each payroll before it is processed, and a part time clerk reconciles the bank statement.

-Schedule of Findings and Responses For the Year Ended September 30, 2021
+Schedule of Findings and Responses For the Year Ended September 30, 2022